jsspencer/testcode/docs/verification.rst

 (the 'benchmark'); a test passes if all data is within a desired tolerance.
 The data can be compared using an absolute tolerance and/or a relative tolerance.  testcode needs some way of knowing what data from the output files should be validated.
-There are three options.
+There are four options.

 * label output with a 'data tag'